 You need to have someone lined up to stay with your first when the birthing begins…even if it’s in the middle of the night.
 You need to remember to keep in contact with the person who is watching your child and keep them updated on what is happening.
 Finally, you need to figure out how to introduce the first child to the idea that he or she is no longer the center of the world.

-Luckily, my mom was there to watch our oldest, Justin, so, when the Caroline's contractions really picked up, we headed up to the hospital without any concerns about Child #1.
+Luckily, my mom was there to watch our oldest, Justin, so, when Caroline's contractions really picked up, we headed up to the hospital without any concerns about Child #1.

 This time we were checked into the recently built Maternity Center at Community Hospital of the Monterey Peninsula.
 Whereas Justin’s birth had been in a rather nondescript room with white walls, no windows and a hospital bed, Erika got to have a fancy room with top-of-the-line shiny equipment, fine art on the walls and a view of a garden out the window.

-Maybe an appropriate way to bring a baby girl into the world, especially one who would grow to have a strong artistic sense.
+This was perhaps an appropriate way to bring a baby girl into the world, especially one who would grow to have a strong artistic sense.

 Of course, I suppose what the room is like doesn’t matter too much for the woman who has the work of pushing a child into the world, but it was definitely a much better environment to recover in after the baby was born.